ABOUT

 Movement as medicine.
 Stillness as strategy.
 Joy as resistance.

-Across every space I move through—film, trail, or community—I create experiences where wellness is accessible, embodied, and expansive.
-This is my life’s work.
-And it started with stillness.
+Across every space I move through—film, forest, or classroom—I create experiences where wellness is accessible, embodied, and expansive.
+I believe that creativity is care, and story is a tool for survival and transformation.

 raheim.robinson@gmail.com